10 Best Tide Pools in San Diego Plus Tips for a Safe & Fun Visit

 These are some of the questions I receive about going tide pooling in San Diego and elsewhere in California.

-During late fall and winter, when the tide ebbs in the mid-afternoon or evenings, the water levels are significantly lower than during other times of the year.
+During late fall and winter, when the tide ebbs in the mid-afternoon or evening, water levels are significantly lower than at other times of the year.
 This exposes more of the fascinating intertidal zone that you can see in daylight.

 What Are the Best Tide Pool Spots for Kids?

-The best San Diego tide pools for kids are ones where they can walk on sand or flat rocks to avoid tripping and slipping—two easy things to do when navigating this kind of beach terrain.
+The best San Diego tide pools for kids are ones where they can walk on sand or flat rocks to avoid tripping and slipping.
+These are two easy things to do when navigating this kind of beach terrain.
 You’ll want to avoid rocks covered with seagrass or algae.
-Kid-friendly tide pools I like are also close to other family activities that you can pair a visit with.
+Kid-friendly tide pools I like are also conveniently located near other family activities that you can pair with a visit.

 With the above in mind, I think that the La Jolla tide pools are best for kids.
-You’ll find amazing tide pools along Coast Boulevard between roughly La Jolla Cove and Hospital Point, including Shell Beach, all within walking distance of each other.
-In this area, parents can surely find suitable areas to explore for their children’s ages and abilities.
-Plus, families can catch a glimpse of our seals and sea lions along the way.
-Check my list of things to do in La Jolla.
+You’ll find amazing tide pools all within walking distance of each other along Coast Boulevard between La Jolla Cove and Hospital Point, including Shell Beach.
+In this area, parents can find suitable areas to explore for their children’s ages and abilities.
+Plus, families can catch a glimpse of our seals and sea lions along the way, one of my top things to do in La Jolla.

 My second choice is Cabrillo National Monument because the area to explore is quite large.
-Plus, you can combine your tide pool visit with a chance to learn about the discovery of California in our only National Park.
+Plus, you can combine your tide pool visit with a chance to learn about the discovery of California in the city’s only national park.
 The mild hiking trails are also fun to explore.

 Where Are the Best Tide Pools in California?